A diary romance of addictive non-love

 “Yes.”
 I smiled.
 “To the Superstore!”

 Inside, you held my hand while I grabbed tropical juice.
-You picked up vegetables, and we stood in the long checkout line with your arm around me.
+You didn’t pick up vegetables after all, but you did wrap your arm around me as we waited in the mile-long checkout line.

 “I’m only using you for heat,” you teased.